Yes, they're twins! One black, one white: 'What's important is love'

 Twin sisters Kalani and Jarani Dean often get double takes when they go out, and it’s not just because they’re so adorable.

-The 9-month-old infants reflect their parents in the most remarkable way: Kalani has fair skin like her mother, who is white, and Jarani has brown skin like her dad, who is black.
+The siblings reflect their parents in the most remarkable way: Kalani has fair skin like her mother, who is white, and Jarani has brown skin like her dad, who is black.

 Their mom, Whitney Meyer, said she considers the girls a symbol against racism and a sign to “love everyone equal.”